Assault occasioning actual bodily harm

 Assault occasioning actual bodily harm (often abbreviated to Assault OABH, AOABH or simply ABH) is a statutory offence of aggravated assault in England and Wales, Northern Ireland, the Australian Capital Territory, New South Wales, Hong Kong and the Solomon Islands.
-It has been abolished in the Republic of Ireland and in South Australia, but replaced with a similar offence.
+It has been abolished in Ireland and South Australia, but replaced with a similar offence.

 Australia

 Anything interfering with the health or comfort of victim which is more than merely transient or trifling has been held by Australian courts to be "actual bodily harm".

 Australian Capital Territory

 The offence is created by section 24(1) of the Crimes Act 1900.

 New South Wales

 The offence is created by section 59(1) of the Crimes Act 1900 (a different statute of the same name).

 South Australia

 Assault occasioning actual bodily harm was formerly an offence under section 40 of the Criminal Law Consolidation Act 1935, but has been abolished and replaced with a similar offence (see below).